RootBugs/k4rn-portfolio/docs/DEVELOPMENT.md

-This guide will help you set up the development environment for this project.  <!-- note: performance -->  <!-- flow -->
+This guide will help you set up the development environment for this project.  <!-- note: performance -->